eclab/grains/808/README.md

 # 808

 808 is a drum sampler with up to 9 voices and up to 5 triggers.
 In some cases you choose which voices sound for a given trigger.
-It's comes with an assortment of low-rent, noisy 8-bit drum samples.  drum sampler with low-rent, noisy 8-bit drum samples presently taken from a TR-808.
+It's comes with an assortment of 8-bit u-law TR-808 drum samples.
 808 is meant to run on the AE Modular GRAINS, but it could be  adapted to any Arduino.

 SET GRAINS TO MOZZI MODE.
 Sorry, no Grains mode.